The Association of Japanese Animations: AJA's duties

-AJA's scope of duties are to work on various issues concerning the Japanese animation industry, which most members are a part of.
+AJA's scope of duties is to address various issues concerning the Japanese animation industry, of which most members are a part of.

-Most of AJA's members are small to medium-sized companies, hence the need for AJA to unite together to overcome some of the bigger problems, such as infringement of intellectual properties, rampant piracy and illegal file sharing has risen following the introduction and widespread adoption of P2P networking software.
+Most of AJA's members are small to medium-sized companies, hence the need for AJA to unite together to overcome some of the larger problems.
+These include intellectual property infringement, rampant piracy and the rise of illegal file sharing following the introduction and widespread adoption of P2P networking software.

 Besides the aforementioned, AJA also serves to resolve conflicts, and provide improvements of the general production environment, talents and oversea operations.

 AJA also releases annual reports on the anime industry.
 According to the 2017 report, overseas markets expanded 1.5 times the previous year to a record high.
 In terms of contracts, China placed first while the United States dropped to 4th place.
 In 2019, the United States placed first as Canada placed second in contracts.